When We Fight, We Fight To Win

 • Improperly loaded or overloaded trucks

-Many of these issues can be prevented through consistent maintenance while failing to keep up to date with these safety checks can lead to serious failures and potential crashes.
+Many of these issues can be prevented through consistent maintenance, as failing to keep up to date with these safety checks can lead to serious failures and potential crashes.
 Often, a crash involves two or more of these factors.
 You will need a semi-truck accident lawyer who has handled many of these cases before.
 Our team members know how to gather and preserve evidence at the crash site.
-We also frequently hire experts such as forensic crash analysts to examine the scene.
-This way, we can determine the cause of the accident and which party has fault.
+They also frequently hire experts, such as forensic crash analysts, to examine the scenes.
+This way, our attorneys can determine the cause of the accident and which party is most at fault.

 What Should You Do If You’re Involved In A Truck Accident?